RobinKwong/robinkwong.github.io/_posts/2016-04-19-build-bot-take-job.md

 I hope this tool will help my colleagues and be of lasting value to the newsroom, but there is a personal motivation for why I’m doing this as well.
 Creating this tool and convincing editors to use it will reduce my workload because the alternative at the moment is for me to personally get involved to help.
 It will also be my first significant achievement and ‘deliverable’ in my new role as [special projects editor](/about/) of the FT.

 I have a plan for how to do this.
-Writing this document is step one.
+Writing this document is part of step one.

 1. Set out the goals, scope and measures of success